Triangulating Instrumental Variable, confounder adjustment and Difference-in-Difference methods for comparative effectiveness research in observational data: Summary and conclusion

 \section{Summary and conclusion}

 In this paper we propose a framework for the application of several causal inference methods to assess the comparative effectiveness of two treatments in observational data.
 This included `standard' confounder adjustment approaches such as multivariable regression and propensity score matching, Difference-in-Differences and IV estimation.
-The assumptions of each approach were described, and a simulation was used to assess the impact of violating necessary assumptions on the estimators' performance. \\ \\ In addition, we proposed the use of the POA-IV method which is able to leverage an interaction between the prior period and the IV to account for a possible direct effect of the IV on the outcome and a direct effect of previous outcome events on the treatment decision.
-Although this approach is arguably the most robust, our simulations show that the aforementioned interaction must be strong relative to the distorting effect of unmeasured confounding and the IV direct effect on the outcome in order to deliver reliable results.
-Building on the work of Bowden et. al. \cite{Bowden21a}, we also proposed the use of a similarity statistic to assess the level of agreement between sets of estimates that can account for their underlying correlation.
-We hope this statistic could be useful tool when attempting to triangulate findings from a range of methods that make different assumptions and utilize different parts of the data.
-As further research, we plan to develop a rigorous hierarchical testing procedure for performing a similarity analysis across an arbitrary number of estimates, whilst controlling the family wise error rate. \\ \\ We illustrated the application of these methods using routinely collected data on people with T2D, to assess the relative benefit of SGLT2i compared to DPP4i as second-line therapies on the risk of genital infection.
-Our heterogeneity analysis showed good agreement between all causal estimates except the PSM and CaT approaches.
-In future work, we plan to apply the same causal framework to model alternative T2D outcomes such as HbA1c.
-We also plan to extend the approach to fit alternative models that allow for causal effect heterogeneity, so that they may be used in personalised medicine.\cite{Dennis21}
+The assumptions of each approach were described, and a simulation was used to assess the impact of violating necessary assumptions on the estimators' performance.
+Building on the work of Bowden et. al. \cite{Bowden21a}, we proposed the use of a similarity statistic to formally assess the level of agreement between sets of estimates that can account for their underlying correlation.
+We hope this statistic could be useful tool when attempting to triangulate findings from a set of distinct causal estimation strategies going forward. \\ \\ We illustrated the application of these methods using routinely collected data on people with T2D, to assess the relative benefit of SGLT2i compared to DPP4i as second-line therapies on the risk of genital infection.
+Our heterogeneity analysis showed good agreement between all causal estimates except the PSM/ CaT and POA-IV/POA-CF approaches.
+In future work, we plan to apply the same causal framework to model alternative T2D outcomes such as HbA1c and other clinically important adverse events.
+We also plan to extend the approach to fit alternative models that allow for causal effect heterogeneity, so that they may be used in personalised medicine.\cite{Dennis21} Furthermore, the applied analysis showcased how triangulating estimation results with different methods can help to identify implausible results such as the results of POA-IV/ POA-CF and in this application give further insight in possible assumption violations.
+Additional work still needs to be done about which estimation results final reports should focus on.
+Possible strategies could be to only focus on similar estimates or to combine the results. \\ \\ We proposed the use of the POA-IV/ POA-CF method which is able to leverage an interaction between the prior period and the IV accounting for a possible direct effect of the IV on the outcome and a direct effect of previous outcome events on the treatment decision.
+Our simulations show that this approach is robust and leads to reliable results in scenarios in which key assumptions of the DiD and the IV approaches are violated, as long as the prior outcome-future treatment relationship does not suffer from unmeasured confounding.
+Furthermore, our simulations in Section \ref{sec:sim2} showed that POA-IV and POA-CF were less biased than CaT, DiD, IV and CF even if $Y_0$ was confounded by $U$.
+As future work we hope to better understand when this will be the case. \\ \\ As further research, we plan to develop a rigorous hierarchical testing procedure for performing a similarity analysis across an arbitrary number of estimates, whilst controlling the overall family wise error rate.
+Another approach for combining IV and DiD approaches has recently been proposed by Ye et al. 2020. \cite{Ye20} The `instrumented DiD' purports to offer robustness to time-varying unmeasured confounding and therefore offers considerable utility as an additional estimator within a triangulation analysis.